The Individualized Service You Need To Pursue the Fresh Start You Deserve TALK TO ME TODAY ABOUT MEDIATION

 Temporary Alimony and Temporary Attorney's Fees may be awarded during the marriage.
 The Court will determine whether there is a need by the requesting spouse, and an ability to pay by the payor spouse.
 The length of the marriage is not determinative in a temporary alimony decision.
 Even a party in a short-term marriage may be obligated to pay temporary alimony.
 During the marriage, the Court will require the parties to maintain the "status quo" and both parties are entitled to equal legal representation.

-As of January 1, 2019, the tax laws were change in relation to alimony.
+As of January 1, 2019, the tax laws were changed in relation to alimony.
 Alimony is no longer deductible by the payor and is not taxable to the payee.